damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/configuration.md

 Controls the periodic retry time interval for retrieving new tokens in seconds. <br/>
 Default = _3_. <br/>
 `silentRenewTimeoutInSeconds` and `tokenRefreshInSeconds` are the upper bounds for this value.

-### `refreshTokenMaxRetries`

-- Type: `number`
-- Required: `false`

-Limits the number of retries after a refresh token request fails because of a network error. <br/>
-By default, network errors are retried until `silentRenewTimeoutInSeconds` is reached. <br/>
-Set this to `0` to disable retries.

 ### `ngswBypass`